melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 ## Notes

+### VTS as Native Plugin

+The whole VTS Browser library is composed of several 3rd-party libraries and many c++ sources with compicated build rules.
+This makes it unsuitable to be directly build by Unity Editor from sources.
+Therefore, precompiled binaries are packaged.

+Four platforms are officially supported:
+- Windows
+- Mac OS
+- iOS (il2cpp) - see the online resources for further instructions
+- Linux

+The VTS Browser requires 64 bit architecture (on all platforms).

+If your target platform/architecture is not supported, you may try to build the VTS Browser library from source code.

+Please note, that we provide NO support for webgl player in this plugin.
+Use our javascript browser library if you want to use VTS on a website.

 ### Vts Cache

 The VTS browser library is caching all downloaded files.
 The cache is located at:
 - Windows: %HOME%/.cache/vts-browser
   - eg. C://Users/name/.cache/vts-browser

-### VTS as Native Plugin

-The whole VTS Browser library is written in c++ and thus unsuitable for Unity.
-Therefore, precompiled binaries are packaged.

-Currently, Windows binaries are available.
-Support for other platforms (Mac and iOS) is being worked on and is near completion.
-Linux port is completed, but the binary is not yet attached.

-If your target platform is not supported, you may build the VTS Browser library from source code.

-Please note, that we provide NO support for webgl player in this plugin.
-Use our javascript browser library if you want to use VTS on a website.
+- Mac: $HOME/.cache/vts-browser
+  - eg. /Users/name/.cache/vts-browser
+- iOS: none
+  - caching is handled by ios directly
+- Linux: $HOME/.cache/vts-browser
+  - eg. /home/name/.cache/vts-browser

 ### Known Issues

 - An exception 'Screen position out of view frustum' is thrown occasionally.
   It does not cause any perceptible issues.